jimcui3/Virus-adsorption-BET-fitting/README.md

 │       └── *.png  (one figure per virus/mixture + concentration)
 │
 └── Virus_in_Saliva/
+    ├── Least squares fitting of mixture (saliva, with background).ipynb ├── test2 (virus in saliva).csv
     ├── 05142025 - Average Spectra for Each Concentration - Single Virus in Saliva with SiO2 - GLF.csv
     ├── 05142025 - Average Spectra for Each Concentration - Binary Mixture in Saliva with SiO2 - GLF.csv
     ├── 05142025 - Reconstructed Spectra for Each Concentration - Single Virus in Saliva with SiO2 - GLF.csv